web-token/jwt-doc/component/claim_checker/index.md

 This behaviour is very useful with encrypted tokens as it helps to reject invalid tokens without decryption of the payload.

 The Claim Checker Manager cannot check those replicated claims, you have to create a [custom header checker](../header_checker/index.md).
-However, to avoid duplicated classes, your claim checker can implement the `Jose\Component\Checker\HeaderCheckerInterface` interface.
+However, to avoid duplicated classes, your claim checker can implement the `Jose\Component\Checker\HeaderChecker` interface.

 Have a look at the `IssuedAtChecker` or the `NotBeforeChecker` classes.
 These checkers can be used for claim and header checks.